VergaJU/BoneMarrow_scRNA-Seq/Pre-process/README.md

 ```
 ### Run with docker

-To obtain the latest version of it run:
+To obtain the latest version run:
 ```
 docker pull vergaju/pre-process:v8
 ```